LinguistDeveloper/clarive/docs/en/rules/palette/control/if-var-list.markdown

 title: IF var in LIST THEN
 icon: if.gif
 ---

-* Checks if the value of a specific stash variable equals any of a list of values, if so, process nested ops.
+Checks if the value of a specific stash variable equals any of a list of values, if so, process nested ops.

-* Form to configure has the following fields: <br />
+Form to configure has the following fields:

-&nbsp; &nbsp;• **Variable**: Stash variable to check. <br />
+- **Variable**: Stash variable to check.

-&nbsp; &nbsp;• **Values**: Values separated by commas with the values to compare with stash variable, values are of type string.
+- **Values**: Values separated by commas with the values to compare with stash variable, values are of type string.